thuie-isda/thuie-isda.github.io/_pages/People.md

 **Ph.D Student**

 <img src="/images/yizhang.jpeg" width="17%">
-Yi Zhang is an undergraduate student in the Department of Industrial Engineering of Tsinghua University.
-He will be a Ph.D student in Industrial Engineering of Tsinghua University in 2021.
+Yi Zhang is an Ph.D student in the Department of Industrial Engineering of Tsinghua University.
+He received the Bachelor’s degree in Industrial Engineering of Tsinghua University in 2021.
 His interest research area is machine learning and deep learning with tensor method.
 [Research Graph](http://thuie-isda.github.io/images/zy.pdf)

 ### Haijie Xu